 Types of coffee you can make with Moka Pot

-The coffee you brew from the pot is the just beginning of adventure, you can make almost every type of wonderful drinks from it.
+The coffee you brew from the pot is just the beginning of the adventure, you can make almost every type of wonderful drink from it.

 Espresso is the lifeblood for millions of people around the world that provides a mind-blowing elixir of energy.

-Some people finds this too bitter or too strong but it's healthier than other coffee drinks.
+Some people find this too bitter or too strong, but it’s healthier than other coffee drinks.

-There's no specific guide on how to make espresso with the pot, it's straight up as it comes, just pour your coffee into cup without adding anything else and you're read to sip espresso.
+There’s no specific guide on how to make espresso with the pot; it’s straight up as it comes, just pour your coffee into a cup without adding anything else, and you’re ready to sip espresso.

-Once done, simply pour the steamed milk into the mug espresso drink at 3:1 ratio and you're all done to make your latte at home!
+Once done, simply pour the steamed milk into the mug espresso drink at a 3:1 ratio, and you’re all done to make your latte at home!